majafoi/majafoi/README.md

 - 🌱 I’m currently learning SQL, advanced R and advanced statistics/ML/data science
 - 💞️ I’m looking to collaborate on projects, find datasets and help other people + looking for a remote job
 - 📫 You can reach me via my e-mail.
-- I am keeping my code clean, so every person can read it - professional data scientist or not, and tend to keep it that way all the times.
+- I am keeping my code clean/tutorial-like, so every person can read it - professional data scientist or not, and tend to keep it that way all the times.
+- I will post 2-3 projects a week, to show my process of learning new stuff in data science!